Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series: Introduction

-{\bf Multi-Year Crop Type Classification.} Osman \etal \cite{osman2015assessment} propose to use probabilistic Markov models to predict the most probable crop type from the sequence of past cultivated crops of the previous 3 to 5 years.
-Giordano \etal \cite{giordano2018temporal} and Bailly \etal \cite{bailly2018crop} propose to model the multi-year rotation with a second order chain-Conditional Random Field (CRF).
-Finally, Yaramasu \etal \cite{yaramasu2020pre} were the first to propose to analyze multi-year data with a deep convolutional-recurrent model.
-However, they only chose one image per year, and hence do not model both inter- and intra-annual dynamics.
-In contrast, we propose to explicitly our model operates at both intra and inter-annual scales.
+\paragraph{ Multi-Year Crop Type Classification.} Multi-year crop type classification refers to leveraging information (satellite observations, past declarations) to improve the classification of the grown crop type in agricultural parcels.
+Osman \etal \cite{osman2015assessment} propose to use probabilistic Markov models to predict the most probable crop type from the sequence of past cultivated crops of the previous 3 to 5 years.
+Giordano \etal \cite{giordano2018temporal} and Bailly \etal \cite{bailly2018crop} propose to model the multi-year rotation with a second-order chain-Conditional Random Field (CRF).
+Finally, Yaramasu \etal \cite{yaramasu2020pre} are the first to propose to analyze multi-year data with a deep convolutional-recurrent model.
+However, they only choose one image per year and hence do not model both inter- and intra-annual dynamics. {In contrast, we propose to explicitly our model operates at both the intra-annual scale by using the sequence of yearly observation and the inter-annual scale by considering past declarations}.

-We list here the main contributions of this paper: \begin{itemize} \item We propose a straightforward training scheme to leverage multi-year data and show its impact on agricultural parcel classification. \item We introduce a modified attention-based temporal encoder able to model both inter- and intra-annual dynamics of agricultural parcels, yielding a significant improvement in terms of precision. \item We present the first open-access multi-year dataset \cite{zenodo} for crop classification based on Sentinel-2 images, along with the full implementation of our model. \item We release our code in an open-source Github repository: \url{https://github.com/felixquinton1/deep-crop-rotation}. \end{itemize}
+We list here the main contributions of this paper: \begin{itemize} \item We propose a straightforward training scheme to leverage multi-year data and show its impact on {yearly} agricultural parcel classification. \item We introduce a modified attention-based temporal encoder able to model both inter- and intra-annual dynamics of agricultural parcels, yielding a large improvement in precision. \item We present the first open-access multi-year dataset \cite{zenodo} for crop classification based on Sentinel-2 images, along with the full implementation of our model. \item Our code is open-source and accessible at the following repository: \url{https://github.com/felixquinton1/deep-crop-rotation}. \end{itemize} i